Differentiable Tree Search Network: Experiments

-\textbf{Navigation:} We compare DTS against the baselines using evaluation metrics like success rate and collision rate, where success rate refers to the fraction of test levels completed by the agent, and collision rate refers to the fraction of levels failed due to collision with a wall.
-We report the evaluation results in the Table~\ref{table:results-navigation}.
-We observe that DTS outperforms the baselines on both navigation scenarios.
-Notably, when agents are trained on data from the 2-exits scenarios but are tested in the 1-exit scenario, DTS, with its powerful inductive bias, retains its performance.
-In stark contrast, the Model-free Q-network and TreeQN experience a substantial performance decline, which underscores their limited generalisation ability in even marginally modified environments.
-The online search strategy, which employs a separately learnt world model, also registers a minor decrease in the success rate, reinforcing the importance of jointly optimising the world model for enhanced robustness.
+We compare D-TSN against the baselines using evaluation metrics like success rate and collision rate, where success rate refers to the fraction of test levels completed by the agent, and collision rate refers to the fraction of levels failed due to collision with a wall.
+We report the evaluation results in the \cref{table_results_on_navigation}.

+We observe that D-TSN outperforms the baselines on both navigation scenarios.
+Notably, when agents are trained on data from the 2-exits scenarios but are tested in the 1-exit scenario, D-TSN, with its powerful inductive bias, retains its performance.
+In stark contrast, the Model-free Q-network and TreeQN experience a substantial performance decline, which underscores their limited generalization ability.
+Model-based Search also registers a minor decrease in the success rate, reinforcing the importance of jointly optimizing the world model for enhanced robustness.